eymengunay/php-passbook/README.md

 ## Reporting an issue or a feature request
 Issues and feature requests related to this library are tracked in the Github issue tracker: https://github.com/eymengunay/php-passbook/issues

+## Donating

+If you want to support the project, please consider to donate a small amount using my [Gratipay](https://gratipay.com/eymengunay) or [Changetip](http://eymengunay.tip.me) page.
+Thank you for your support!

 ## See also
 [PassbookBundle](https://github.com/eymengunay/PassbookBundle): PHP-Passbook library integration for Symfony2